 WOULD YOU LIKE TO KNOW MORE?
 Contact the Author directly if you have any questions or need additional information on fertilizing soils with weed seed meal.

-Please visit: http://www.worldagriculturesolutions.com — or — send your questions to: Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to: Eric Koperek = firstname.lastname@example.org
+Please visit: http://www.worldagriculturesolutions.com — or — send your questions to: Eric Koperek, Editor, World Agriculture Solutions, 413 Cedar Drive, Moon Township, Pennsylvania, 15108 United States of America — or — send an e-mail to: Eric Koperek = email@example.com

-ABOUT THE AUTHOR: Mr. Koperek is a plant breeder who farms in Pennsylvania during the summer and Florida during the winter.
-(Growing 2 generations each year speeds development of new crop varieties).
+ABOUT THE AUTHOR: Mr. Koperek is a plant breeder who farms in Pennsylvania during summer and Florida over winter.
+(Growing 2 generations yearly speeds development of new crop varieties).